Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 ## ... and FastLED.delay() continues sending while delaying

 Admittedly, they do that so that the dithering algorithms can get more accurate colors.
+See for instance https://github.com/FastLED/FastLED/issues/1206

-However with the reset gap loss, this is a killer.
+However, with my application and the reset gap loss, this is a killer.

 I will just make it a rule that when using my FPGA, one must use delay() not FastLED.delay() and the delay must be tuned to avoid a problem.
 Even backing up in the FIFO will disguise the reset gap on the other side.